David and Goliath: Small One-step Model Beats Large Diffusion with Score Post-training: Additional Discussions

 \subsection{Meanings of Hyper-parameters.}

 \paragraph{Meanings of Hyper-parameters.}

 As in Algorithm \ref{alg:dipp}, the overall algorithms consist of two alternative updating steps. {The first step is to update $\phi$ of the assistant diffusion model by fine-tuning it with student-generated data.
-Therefore the assistant diffusion $\bm{s}_{\phi}(\bx_t|t,\bm{c})$ can approximate the score function of student generator distribution.} This step means that the { assistant diffusion needs to communicate with the student to know the student's status}.
-The second step updates the generator by minimizing the tractable loss \eqref{eqn:sim_loss_practical} using SGD-based optimization algorithms such as Adam~\citep{kingma2014adam}.
-This step means that {the teacher and the assistant diffusion discuss and incorporate the student's interests to instruct the student generator.}
+Therefore the assistant diffusion $\bm{s}_{\phi}(\bx_t|t,\bm{c})$ can approximate the score function of student one-step model distribution.} This step means that the { assistant diffusion needs to communicate with the student to know the student's status}.
+The second step updates the one-step by minimizing the tractable loss \eqref{eqn:sim_loss_practical} using SGD-based optimization algorithms such as Adam~\citep{kingma2014adam}.
+This step means that {the teacher and the assistant diffusion discuss and incorporate the student's interests to instruct the student one-step model.}

 As we can see in Algorithm \ref{alg:dipp} (as well as Algorithm \ref{alg:dipp_code}).
 Each hyperparameter has its intuitive meaning.
 The reward scale parameter $\alpha_{rew}$ controls the strength of human preference alignment.
-The larger the $\alpha_{rew}$ is, the stronger the generator is aligned with human preferences.
+The larger the $\alpha_{rew}$ is, the stronger the one-step model is aligned with human preferences.
 However, the drawback for a too large $\alpha_{rew}$ might be the loss of diversity and reality.
 Besides, we empirically find that larger $\alpha_{rew}$ leads to richer generation details and better generation layouts.
 But a very large $\alpha_{rew}$ results in unrealistic and painting-like images.

 The CFG reward scale controls the strength of using CFG rewards when training.
 We empirically find that the best CFG scale for Diff-Instruct* is the same as the best CFG scale for sampling from the reference diffusion model.
 However, $\alpha_{cfg}$ may conflicts with $\alpha_{rew}$.
 In the Stable Diffusion 1.5 experiment, we find that using a large CFG reward scale leads to worse human preferences.
 Therefore, the proper combination of $(\alpha_{rew}, \alpha_{cfg})$ asks for careful tuning.